-The Photo at Discharge (PaD) for our cardiac surgery patients improves information and advice on wound care (NICE Quality Standard 49 and NICE clinical guideline 74).
+The Photo at Discharge (PaD) for our cardiac surgery patients improves information and advice on wound care in line with NICE guidance CG74 and Quality Standard 49.

 At discharge, a colour picture of the patient's wound, accompanying assessment and care advice are given to the patient and carers.

 This improves the link between acute and community care, and may also contribute to antibiotic stewardship (i.e. a baseline is available to determine if wound is improving or deteriorating).

 - To improve documentation/information and photo assessment of surgical wound at the time of discharge, for the patient, carer(s) and healthcare providers